openbridge/embedded-api/README.md

 Before you can start collecting data through Openbridge you must have configured a destination.
 A destination is the location where Openbridge will store the collected data.
 Our [Destination FAQ](https://docs.openbridge.com/en/articles/5163160-data-destination-faqs) for more specific information on destinations.
 Destinations can only be configured through the Openbridge app, we currently do not support destination configuration through the API.

 ## Remote Identities.
-Openbridge connects to third-party data sources on the behalf of our customers using credentials granted to us by the customers through the third-party API's chosen authentication method.
-In most cases this is through industry standard Oauth protocol.
+Openbridge connects to third-party data sources on behalf of our customers using credentials granted to us by customers through the third-party API's chosen authentication method.
+In most cases this is through the industry-standard OAuth protocol.
 We call these grants Remote Identities (sometimes referred to as Identities).
-In some cases a Remote Identity grant does not expire, and once you create a pipeline attached to an identity that pipeline will collect data until the customer disables it.
-In other cases a Remote Identity need to be re-authorized periodically.
-Facebook for example requires that authorizations be re-authorized every 90 days.
-Openbridge has made the process of [authorizing](#identity-authorization) and reauthorizing a remote identity easy to managed.
-Our article on "[Understanding Remote Identities](https://docs.openbridge.com/en/articles/3673866-understanding-remote-identities)" provides a in depth understanding of how to manage remote identities and key dos and don'ts.
+In some cases a Remote Identity grant does not expire, and once you create a pipeline attached to an identity, that pipeline will collect data until the customer disables it.
+In other cases, a Remote Identity must be reauthorized periodically.
+Facebook, for example, requires authorizations to be renewed every 90 days.
+Openbridge has made the process of [authorizing](#identity-authorization) and reauthorizing a remote identity easier to manage.
+Our article on "[Understanding Remote Identities](https://docs.openbridge.com/en/articles/3673866-understanding-remote-identities)" provides an in-depth understanding of how to manage remote identities and key dos and don'ts.

-Currently support for authorizing identities through our API for all products except for Shopify which requires a more complex process than defined in "[Identity Authorization](#identity-authorization)".
+Currently, we support authorizing identities through our API for all products except Shopify, which requires a more complex process than the one defined in "[Identity Authorization](#identity-authorization)".

 ## Source Pipelines

 A source pipeline defines what third-party data will be retrieved for the customer.
-Some sources require more information to configure than others. (some additional text here about how to learn what is what.).
-For a better understanding of what specific data a specific source provides please check out one of our many articles on [data sources](https://docs.openbridge.com/en/collections/753294-data-sources).
+Some sources require more information to configure than others.
+For a better understanding of what a specific source provides, please review one of our articles on [data sources](https://docs.openbridge.com/en/collections/753294-data-sources).

 # Identity Authorization

-Openbridge call authorizations we have made to third party vendors identities.
-In most cases these third party authorizations are created through the third party's Oauth service.
-Openbridge has created our own API that manages redirecting a user to these APIs and on a successful authorization a return to a specific `return_url` with some included meta data stored in the query string.
-In most cases on an error the user is also redirected back to the return_url with some meta data that specifies the error condition.
-However due to the way some of the third party APIs handle errors, sometimes a user can result in being dead ended at on a page hosted by the third party.
-There is unfortunately nothing that can be done in those cases, but to document it.
+Openbridge calls the authorizations we have made to third-party vendors identities.
+In most cases these authorizations are created through the third party's OAuth service.
+Openbridge has created an API that manages redirecting a user to these providers and, on a successful authorization, returning the user to a specific `return_url` with metadata stored in the query string.
+In most error cases the user is also redirected back to the `return_url` with metadata that specifies the error condition.
+However, because some third-party APIs handle errors differently, a user can occasionally be left on a page hosted by the third party.
+There is unfortunately nothing that can be done in those cases beyond documenting the behavior.

 ## Creating your first identity